umrlastig/tracklib/doc/source/notebook/index.rst

 ==========

-A few use cases, that describe application with GPS trajectories, have been identified by the developpers Group.
+A few use cases, that describe application with GPS trajectories, have been identified by the developpers group.
 Each use case is related to one or more previous research work and uses several features of the tracklib library.

 .. nbgallery::